Egg Roll in a Bowl Recipe: Quick, Simple, Yummy [VIDEO]

 ½ cup cooked rice or cooked quinoa per serving (I usually use up leftover rice or quinoa, or grab some already cooked rice or quinoa from the prepared food section at the store to keep this quick.)

 Combine the sauce ingredients in a bowl to let the garlic and ginger marinate while you cook the chicken.

-Optional, add 1/2 cup cooked rice or cooked quinoa to each serving for an even more filling meal.
+Optionally, add ½ cup cooked rice (cauliflower rice, anyone?) or cooked quinoa to each serving for a more filling meal—perhaps a dinner portion.

 Keywords: Egg Roll in a Bowl, Egg Roll Bowl, Quick Dinner, Healthy Dinner